tomspiroo/Sensors-and-Control-Group-Project/README.md

 About the files in repository:
 These files were worked on using Matlab.
-The files for the most part are testing and colaborative files that eventually make up the Centre_Point_Location.m file, thus this file will be heavily commented on and and of the files that are within this will not have detailed comments throughout.
+The files for the most part are testing and colaborative files that eventually make up the Centre_Point_Location.m file, thus this file will be heavily commented on and of the files that are within this will not have detailed comments throughout.
+When running the Centre_Point_Location.m file make sure all the files present in the Github are added to the Path.
 The only scripts that have not been created by the group is the DisplayMesh.m file (located in the Endovascular Datasets folder) and the line_intersection.m function filethat has appropriate referencing within the file.

 Angle Functions tests folder:
 These functions are used to test the lumen searching functions which are